jacobp112/limit-order-book/docs/backlog.md

   timer), highlighting each resting order it trades against; trades are listed.
 - Behaviour comes from the real engine compiled to WebAssembly.

-## US-018 — Reviewer documentation · todo
+## US-018 — Reviewer documentation · done
 As a reviewer, I want to understand the project quickly.
 - The README covers scope, matching, data structures, determinism, invariants, testing, fuzzing, benchmarks and the explainer, with links.